Lazar Ranđelović: Loan to Leganés

+Loan to Rubin Kazan

+On 14 September 2023, Ranđelović returned to the Russian Premier League and signed with Rubin Kazan until the end of the 2023–24 season on loan.
+On 20 June 2024, Ranđelović left Rubin as his loan period expired.

 International career

 Ranđelović got his first call in Serbia U21 team by coach Goran Đorović in september 2018.

 He scored the first goal in his debut against North Macedonia on 7 September 2018.

+Ranđelović made his debut for the senior Serbia national team on 18 November 2020 in a Nations League 5–0 victory over Russia, as a late substitute for Filip Mladenović.